All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why does deep sleep matter more than total sleep for GH?

 The nocturnal GH pulse is specifically coupled to slow-wave (deep) sleep through shared GHRH neuron activation.
-GH is not released uniformly throughout sleep.
+GH isn't released uniformly throughout sleep.
 It surges during slow-wave activity in the first 90 minutes, with smaller pulses during subsequent deep sleep cycles.
-A person who sleeps 8 hours but has minimal deep sleep (due to alcohol, sleep apnea, or irregular timing) will produce dramatically less nocturnal GH than someone who sleeps 7 hours with robust deep sleep cycles.
+A person who sleeps 8 hours but has minimal deep sleep (due to alcohol, sleep apnea, or irregular timing) will produce dramatically less nocturnal GH than someone who sleeps 7 hours with strong deep sleep cycles.

 What is the difference between IGF-1 and GH as a blood test?